 Next, choose your shipping options and you’re ready to list. eBay has tools that help you calculate postage, add tracking information, and create and pay for your labels.
 This makes running your eBay store even easier.

 If you are a crafter, Etsy can be a wonderful platform.
-Etsy only allows handmade or vintage items, and craft supplies to be sold.

-- How to create a Pinterest account
+- How to create a Pinterest account and connect it to your store

-- How to build a follower base
+- How to build a follower base and make them fall in love with your store

 - How to implement buyable Pins